Skip to main content

 In recent years, we’ve noticed an increasing number of articles and discussions about the “least-educated” countries or countries with the “worst” education.
 But those phrases don’t tell the whole story.

-So how do we measure “best” and “worst” educations?
-By the number of students enrolled in school?
-The number of students who complete school?
-Literacy rates?
-To get a true sense of a complex issue, we’ve turned to the United Nations’ 2024 Human Development Index.
-This annual report includes an inequality-adjusted education index, which is calculated by averaging the expected years of schooling in each country with the mean years of schooling.
-The UN now adjusts these figures to account for inequalities along gender, income, and geographic lines to get a truer understanding of education in each country.
+To get a true sense of a complex issue, we’ve turned to the United Nations’ 2025 Human Development Index.
+This annual report includes data on the average expected years of schooling in each country with the mean years of schooling.
+These figures are adjusted to account for inequalities along gender, income, and geographic lines to get a truer understanding of education in each country.
+With those in mind, these are the 15 countries where it is toughest to get an education.

 » Learn more about Concern’s work in Sudan